nusrobomaster/nusrobomaster.github.io/docs/nav-teams/NUSNextBot.md

  - We will test and choose one of them based on their performance.

  - Consider drivers will operate the robot according to the images transferred back from the camera, and the accuracy of auto-aiming, we prefer a camera with a high resolution.
 Since the agility of the robot is the other key point we focused on, we prefer to use a small size and light camera.
-Thus, we will choose [Sony IMX179 camera](https://www.dhgate.com/product/8mp-hd-mjpeg-usb-camera-sony-imx179-sensor/416524185.html), which can maintain 800X600 resolution when the transfer rate reaches 30fps, a wide vision angle(75 degree), and a small size(38mm*38mm).
+Thus, we will choose [8MP HD Mjpeg usb camera Sony IMX179 sensor mini OEM usb2.0 webcam video security camera module mini for industrial application](https://www.dhgate.com/product/8mp-hd-mjpeg-usb-camera-sony-imx179-sensor/416524185.html), which can maintain 800X600 resolution when the transfer rate reaches 30fps, a wide vision angle(75 degree), and a small size(38mm*38mm).

 ### Choice of MCU